This tutorial shows how to configure Varnish for various use cases:

 You can set longer TTLs for the segments, depending on how long you need the segments in the cache.
 In this example, we think 120s is a reasonable value.

-Additionally, Varnish can deliver the object to the client as soon as bits start to flow into Varnish while fetching the whole object is ongoing.
+Varnish can also deliver the object to the client as soon as bits start to flow into Varnish, while fetching the whole object is ongoing.
 This feature can be beneficial for reducing latency.
+You can enable it by setting set beresp.do_stream = true;.

-OTT (over-the-top) streaming provides us with a huge catalog of titles.
-Therefore, the dataset in OTT streaming is massive, and you will need more than memory to store all the cache.
+OTT streaming provides us with a huge catalog of titles.
+Therefore, the dataset in OTT streaming is massive; you’ll need more than memory to store all the cache.
 Fortunately, Varnish has its own advanced stevedore, MSE (Massive Storage Engine), for persisting a large amount of cache to a disk.
-Some Varnish customers use MSE with storage of over 100TB.
-As the TTL and the storage size can vary greatly depending on the content, you will need to configure values that suit your needs.
+Some Varnish customers even use MSE with storage of over 100TB.
+As the TTL and the storage size can vary greatly depending on the content, you’ll need to configure values that suit your needs.

 You can read a detailed explanation of MSE here.

-As the number of clients mounts, you will need to set up more Varnish instances to meet the demands.
-However, more Varnish servers means that the backend will have to bear the burden of populating all Varnish instances with cached content, and this can overload your origin server.
-Varnish High Availability (VHA) provides the functionality of content replication between Varnish instances, therefore effectively reducing the number of requests hitting the origin server.
+As the number of clients mounts, you’ll want to set up more Varnish instances to meet the demands.
+However, more Varnish servers means that the backend will have to bear the burden of populating all Varnish instances with cached content, which can overload your origin server.
+VHA provides the functionality of content replication between Varnish instances, effectively reducing the number of requests hitting the origin server.

 Read more about VHA.